CatClawed/resleriana_sos/README.md

 This repo is intended for any translation efforts for the game.
-When I got more info I'll give more info.

-The script I use is jank.
-I could have been smart and just piggybacked off an existing script, but reading the work of others is scary and I was having fun.

-There's something funny about AtelierTalk names, and yes a lot of CityTalkEvent files are broken, as well as a few TalkEvent.
-I just have txt files where things broke instead of CSV.

-Still need to test results more teehee.

-idk I'm tired I can work out more details later. work in progress.
+If you want raw text without my processing, I recommend just using [resleriana-db](https://github.com/theBowja/resleriana-db), which is the foundation of this repo.
+If you want to run `get_dialogue.py` or `masterdata.py`, you are expected to have a local copy somewhere.
+I thought to have this all download from github, but had a hiccup doing that.

+Masterdata is not an exhaustive search for every string in those files, I know I missed some.

+I attempted to sort and group the events into fewer files.
+I do not promise the order is perfect, but I left the source file in one of the columns so you'd never be lost.

 TalkEvent is JP only from 20 onward.
 This will likely change before global EOS.